A Celiac’s Gluten Free Guide to France

 Why is this gluten free card different?

 I used several different translation cards on my travels, and I still got sick.
-I may be more sensitive than some celiacs, but even a small amount of contaminated oil for frying, or wheat-thickened sauce in the food, is enough to make me ill for days.
+I may be more sensitive than some celiacs, but even a small amount of frying oil that had contact with wheat, or wheat-thickened sauce in the food, is enough to make me ill for days.
 Let alone the joint pain later that week, and the fatigue.
 And regardless of whether we feel it or not, ingesting any amount of gluten is a problem if we are celiac.

 This card is different because: